27 Dec What is an Amniocentesis? Reasons for & Risks

 When is it safe to have an Amniocentesis?

-Deciding which procedures and prenatal tests to perform can be scary, however the more information you have, the more confident you will feel about whatever decisions you make.
-To learn more, visit us at 67th Street OB/GYN Women’s Total Health Care to consult with one of OB/GYNs in Manhattan today.
+Deciding which procedures and prenatal tests to perform can be scary, however, the more information you have, the more confidence you will feel about whatever decisions you make.
+Contact us today to consult with one of OBGYN in NYC.